autowarefoundation/autoware.universe/localization/yabloc/yabloc_common/README.md

 # yabloc_common

-This package contains some executable node related to map.
+This package contains some executable nodes related to map.
 Also, This provides some yabloc common library.

 * [ground_server](#ground_server)
 * [ll2_decomposer](#ll2_decomposer)